The MobyGames Standards and Practices

 - Media - The floppy disk, disc (CD-ROM) or cartridge.

 - Other - Typically, in a Box package the game is in a Jewel Case, so this is what those scans would be of.
-Also, anything else that is not listed above.
+Also, any other packaging that is not listed above, including spine cards from Japanese releases and DLC codes/vouchers.
 See Cover Comments below for proper Jewel Case comments.

 Scans are classified by a scan type.
 This describes what part of the package is being scanned.
 Most commonly, scans are only submitted for the Front Cover, Back Cover, and Media.